cran/textrecipes/tests/testthat/_snaps/tokenize.md

     Condition
       Error in `step_tokenize()`:
       Caused by error in `prep()`:
-      ! token should be one of the supported: characters, character_shingle, lines, ngrams, paragraphs, ptb, regex, sentences, skip_ngrams, words, or word_stems
+      !
+Token should be one of characters, character_shingle, lines, ngrams, paragraphs, ptb, regex, sentences, skip_ngrams, words, and word_stems.

 # tokenization errors with wrong engines